-This 5-tiered shoe organizer from Simple Trending is a versatile and quality design, making it our top recommendation.
-It holds the most shoes of all the products we tested and can accommodate nearly every size and style of footwear.
-The minimum capacity for this unit is 15-18 pairs, 3 pairs per shelf, and another 3 pairs divided amongst the six side pockets.
-However, we were able to fit up to 24 pairs by stacking the thinner shoes together in one side pocket and sliding a few more pairs underneath the bottom shelf.
-The frame of the rack is metal, making it durable, and the shelves are a canvas-like fabric that keeps the unit lightweight and easy to move, even with a full load of shoes.
+Thanks to its versatility and quality design, the Simple Trending 5-Tier Stackable organizer is our top recommendation.
+It holds the most shoes of any model we tested and can accommodate nearly every size and style of footwear.
+It stores three pairs per shelf and another three pairs in the side pockets for a capacity of 15-18 pairs.
+However, by stacking the thinner shoes together in one side pocket and sliding a few more pairs underneath the bottom shelf, we could fit up to 24 pairs.
+The metal frame is durable and the canvas fabric of the shelves keeps the unit lightweight and easy to move, even when loaded with shoes.
 The shelves are deep enough to hold most sizes and the bars on the sides keep smaller shoes from falling out.
-The shelves can be hung at various levels to better accommodate heels or ankle height boots, but the only way to fit taller boots anywhere but on top is by removing one of the shelves.
-Fortunately, even after removing a shelf, this rack is still able to hold more shoes than most of the standing racks we tested.
-The removable side pockets provide additional storage and work great for slippers and sandals, but they can also be used to store gloves, hats, or other items.
-If you get more than one of these shoe organizers, they can be stacked on top of one another, to double the storage capacity.
+The shelves can be hung at various levels to better accommodate heels or ankle-height boots, but the only way to fit taller boots anywhere but on top is by removing one of the shelves.
+Fortunately, even after removing a shelf, this rack can still hold more shoes than most of the standing racks we tested.
+The removable side pockets provide additional storage and work great for slippers and sandals, but they are also useful for storing gloves, hats, or other items.
+This rack is stackable, so if you purchase more than one of these shoe organizers, you easily double the storage capacity.

-The AmazonBasics 20-Pocket Door Hanging Organizer is the best of the over-the-door organizer that we tested, ringing in at a great price, too.
-Unlike the other types of organizers we reviewed, this door hanging organizer gets shoes up off of the floor and doesn't take up any floor space itself.
-So, whether you live in a small apartment in the city, or you need some help decluttering a certain room of the house, this hanging set of pockets can easily help you maximize your space.
-The large pockets grant the ability to store shoes other than just slippers and sandals in a single pocket, as long as they aren't too thick or bulky.
-Where larger sized shoes either fall out or can't fit into models with smaller pockets, this product can accommodate up to a men's size 14 or 15 (stored as an individual shoe per pocket).
+The Amazon Basics 20-Pocket Over-The-Door is the best of thehanging shoe organizers that we tested, ringing in at a great price, too.
+Unlike some types of organizers, this model doesn't take up any floor space.
+For those who live in small apartments or just need help decluttering, this hanging set of pockets can easily help maximize your space.
+The large pockets grant the ability to store shoes other than just slippers and sandals in a single pocket, as long as they're not too bulky.
+This product can accommodate up to a men's size 14 or 15 (stored as an individual shoe per pocket).
 These larger sizes may stick out of the pockets more, but they do fit pretty securely.
-No shoes fell out of this model during testing, even when we opened and closed the door violently.
-Although this model has less pockets, the larger pockets don't decrease the overall capacity compared to the models with 24 pockets, and are helpful for more than just holding bigger shoes.
+Even when we opened and closed the door violently, no shoes fell out of this model in our testing.
+These hanging pockets are also quite versatile and can be a great option for holding shower products and toiletries in a bathroom, providing additional storage in a pantry, or tidying up a kid's room.

-The AmazonBasics Door Hanging Shoe Organizer is extremely easy to set up.
-It comes with a set of three hooks, which attach to the top of a door, and the pockets are simply hung from the hooks.
-Depending on your height, a step stool may be needed to accomplish this, but the entire process of hanging and filling the pockets can be done in about 5 minutes.
+The setup for Amazon Basics Door Hanging Shoe Organizer is extremely easy.
+It comes with a set of three hooks, which attach to the top of a door, and you simply hang the pockets from the hooks.
+A step stool may be needed to accomplish this depending on your height, but the entire process of hanging and filling the pockets can be done in about 5 minutes.
 Once hung, the 20 pockets hold around 10 to 15 pairs, depending on the size and thickness of the shoes.
-For someone who has smaller feet and can fit a pair in each pocket, the maximum capacity could go up to 20 pairs.
-The materials and construction of this product are of a decent quality, as the stitching is strong making it less likely to rip, and the pockets are mesh to air out shoes after a day on your feet.
-These hanging pockets are also quite versatile and can be a great option for holding shower products and toiletries in a bathroom, providing additional storage in a pantry, or tidying up a kids room.
+The maximum capacity could go up to 20 pairs for someone who has smaller feet and can fit a pair in each pocket.
+The materials and construction are of decent quality — the stitching appears strong, making it less likely to rip, and the mesh pockets allow your shoes to air out after a day on your feet.
 The main downside to this type of organizer is that the hooks can keep your door from being able to fully close.
-Even though the hooks are flat on top, they require a small gap above the door, and without this they can end up damaging both your door and doorframe.
-If possible, it's best to hang this type of shoe organizer on a door that's used less frequently, but wherever one chooses to hang this set of pockets, it will definitely help with organization and saving valuable floor space at a great price.
+Even though the hooks are flat on top, they require a small gap above the door, and if the gap isn't big enough, they can end up damaging both your door and doorframe.
+If possible, it's best to hang this type of shoe organizer on a door that's used less frequently, but wherever one chooses to hang this set of pockets, it will surely help with organization and saving valuable floor space at a great price.

 Even though the Honey-Can-Do shoe shelf is lightweight and easy to build, the quality doesn't strike us as the greatest.
-It didn't sit level on the floor and there were a couple of spots with excess glue showing.
+It didn't sit level on the floor, and there were a couple of spots where the excess glue was showing.
 Since the shelves are slats of bamboo, this rack isn't ideal for shoes with a skinny heel that could fall through.
-Having slightly deeper shelves, this shoe organizer is able to hold larger sizes, up to a men's size 13 without them sticking out much.
+This shoe organizer has slightly deeper shelves that can accommodate larger shoes (up to a men's size 13) without too much overhang.
 However, the middle shelf must be removed to accommodate taller boots or high-tops anywhere other than the very top shelf.
 This bamboo rack has a unique and natural aesthetic, which depending on your taste, can either add or detract from its appeal.
 The bamboo is very lightweight, making it easy to move even when fully loaded, but this also decreases the overall stability of the unit.
 Although bamboo is flexible and quite strong, it's not recommended that anything over 10 pounds is set on the shelves for fear of them breaking.
 For folks who enjoy the aesthetic that bamboo provides, these drawbacks might easily be overlooked.

 Why You Should Trust Us

-As an avid shoe collector and dedicated "sneakerhead" for more than 20 years, our lead tester Adam Yee owns over one hundred of pairs of shoes and has tried nearly every style of shoe organizer available.
-Over the years, he has lived in numerous apartments and homes of varying size, so the organization and storage of shoes have always been an important aspect of maximizing any living space.
+As an avid shoe collector and dedicated "sneakerhead" for more than 20 years, our lead tester Adam Yee owns over one hundred pairs of shoes and has tried nearly every style of shoe organizer available.
+Over the years, he has lived in numerous apartments and homes of varying sizes, so the organization and storage of shoes have always been an important aspect of maximizing any living space.
 As sneaker culture grows and collecting shoes becomes more common for people of all ages and genders, there will continue to be new and innovative ways for collectors and general consumers to store and display their shoes.
 There is no question that our lead expert will continue to keep collecting and needing more storage as his collection grows, so who better to test out shoe organizers?

 Analysis and Test Results

 The best shoe organizers are stable, durable, and can hold a decent amount of shoes so that they can accommodate one's needs.
-It's also helpful for them to be stylish, versatile, and easy to put together, for added convenience.
+It's also helpful for them to be stylish, versatile, and easy to put together for added convenience.
 We based our tests on these select attributes and spent hours comparing and contrasting these features to determine the top performers for each style and give you our best recommendations.

 Ease of Assembly

-Some models, like the AmazonBasics Hanging Organizer, can be assembled and ready to start organizing in a couple of minutes.
+Some models, like the Amazon Basics Hanging Organizer, can be assembled and ready to start organizing in a couple of minutes.
 The Seville Classics Rack also has minimal parts and doesn't require any tools, making it very easy to construct by snapping it together.
 These models can be assembled comfortably by a single person.

 Durability & Stability